-In simple terms, data security is the process of ensuring that your data doesn't get breached or abused.
-As you may have guessed "data security" is not exclusive to digital data.
-However since the majority of data are stored in digital media in this era, we usually relate this term with digital data.
+In simple terms, data security or data protection is the process of ensuring that your data doesn't get breached or abused.
+As you may have guessed, "personal data security" is not exclusive to digital data.
+However, since most personal data are stored in digital media in this era, we usually relate this term to digital data.

-It includes things like identifying the data risks, securing the existing data, and implementing preventive measures.
+It includes identifying the data risks, securing the existing data, and implementing preventive measures.

 What is the primary purpose of Data security?

-But before anyone starts to secure their data, they first need to have a general idea of the risks that their digital data face without data security.
+But before anyone starts to secure their data, they first need to have a general idea of the risks their digital data face without data security/ data protection.